 Estalella could have been considered the first black player in the twentieth Century.
 Some teammates thought of him as being black.
 He was a dark-skinned Cuban and routinely was subjected to racial taunts.

-This is a version of my soon-to=be published game story in forthcoming SABR book about big ninth-inning rallies.
+This is a version of my game story for a forthcoming SABR book about big ninth-inning rallies.